-Working with other's - childminders should not work in isolation.
-They are advised to build positive and rewarding working relationships with parents, other settings children attend
+Working with others - childminders should not work in isolation.
+They are advised to build positive and rewarding working relationships with parents, other settings children attend and the local community to ensure children's early years experiences are complemented.

 Childminding is not just about minding the babies!